 If you are willing to choose software testing as your career then this is a must read!

-Nowadays I get many mails asking me about software testing jobs.
+Nowadays I get many emails asking me about software testing jobs.
 Should I select software testing as my career?
 How to switch to software testing from other job experience?
-Which institute should I join for testing course?
-And many more …
+Which institute should I join for a testing course?
+And much more …

 Now we will speak about your career in software testing.
 No one can guide you choosing your career more than you!
-Its right and you are the only person to decide your career.
+Its right and you are the only people to decide your career.

 Do self-assessment to figure out where you can fit well.
 Do study of your skills, interests, strengths, weaknesses.

 What is your interest?

 Which skills have you developed in your life till now?